Territory band: Territories

 Home territories were loosely defined, but some classifications emerged.
 Generally, the areas were defined as Northeast, Southeast, Midwest, West Coast, Southwest, and Northwest.
 In addition, some state-groupings became common.
 MINK comprised Minnesota, Iowa, Nebraska and Kansas.
 VSA comprised Virginia, South Carolina and Alabama.
 The Southwest proved especially fertile for territory bands.
 Texas, with its open geography and relatively large population, offered the greatest opportunity with developed markets for dance music in Austin, Amarillo, Dallas, Fort Worth, Houston, and San Antonio.
 The homegrown audiences of Texas bands were so plentiful that the bands developed to a high degree in relative isolation from outside influences.
 One such band was that of Alphonso Trent.
 Two other important groups out of the Southwest, Kansas City specifically, were Bennie Moten's band and Jay McShann's band.
 Musicians from the Moten band along with musicians from the Oklahoma City Blue Devils became one of the most influential jazz bands, under the leadership of Count Basie.
 McShann's band was on par with these groups and was where Charlie Parker began to show signs of true innovation.
 Bands from Los Angeles and Seattle performed not only in California, Oregon, and Washington, but also in Arizona, Louisiana, Nevada, New Mexico, Texas, Utah, and Wyoming.
 The Glenn Henry Orchestra, which got its first big break playing summers at Yellowstone Park from 1935 to 1940, became a popular West Coast territory band.
 There were military territories, too, such as Officers' clubs and Non-commissioned Officer clubs.
 These clubs took bands to Bermuda, Greenland, Nova Scotia, Puerto Rico, as well as the U.S.

 Styles

 Audiences responded with great enthusiasm to the black bands in the Midwest.
 The East Coast black bands were popular in the 1920s, but swing came to that region in the form of Louis Armstrong joining the Fletcher Henderson band when he went to New York City.

 Territory bands were not all swing bands.
 The Midwest settlements of Europeans of various ethnicities, brought their community dancing and revelry with them, in the form of popular polka bands (and also old time waltzes, leandlers, and schottisches).
 They played at all the ballrooms and Elk Clubs and included Babe Wagner Band, Fezz Fritsche & His Goose-town Band, Six Fat Dutchmen, and Whoopie John, a polka band from Minneapolis.

-Pre 1920s

-There were traveling bands well before the 1920s and 1930s.
-One of many examples were musicians who did their booking from Redfield, South Dakota.
-Redfield was a railroad hub in the Northern Plains.
-All their booking was up and down the rail line.